dantenoguera/emitter/README.md

-# emitter
+## Particle emitter
-basic compute shader based particle emitter
+basic particle emitter with the purpose to learn a bit about OpenGL compute shaders

 Dependencies:
 * meson